Studentofcodeinstitute/expense-tracker/README.md

 # Credits

-Debugging can be divided in three part;
+Debugging can be divided in four parts;

 1. Conclusion to onclick function.
-2. Conclusion to row replacement after delete,
+2. Conclusion to row replacement after delete, assisted by mentor.
-3. Conclusion of localStorage, helped by mentor.
+3. Conclusion of localStorage, assisted by mentor.
-4. Conclusion of delete all rows,
+4. Conclusion of delete all rows, assisted by mentor.

 Checked by Tutor.

-# content
+# Media
 The Idea has taken from a video:

 https://youtu.be/RYE0QQKJI9o

-# Media
+ # content

 Coding idea taken from:
 https://stackoverflow.com/questions/13049268/populate-table-using-submited-form-javascript